devarogundade/Buidl/README.md

 # Buidl - SocialFi for Instructors and Learners
 ## _A Moralis X Google Cloud Hackathon Project_

-Building a Borderless, Permissionless and Decentralized Social-Fi for Instructors and Students.
+Building a Borderless, Permissionless and Decentralized Social-Fi for Instructors and Learners.

 - Incentives for learning
 - International Payments and Refunds is not a barrier